xNaxelx/REST-Client-app/README.md

 # REST-Client-app

-This is a client application for the Windows platform, developed in Qt, using REST requests
+This is a client for displaying and modifying the user database located on the server.
+Work on Windows platform, developed in Qt, using REST requests

 https://user-images.githubusercontent.com/46362288/235351705-f50d7ac2-c6a0-4f54-8982-de9c0c979bd6.mp4